ChxrlieExe33/transakt-monorepo/README.md

 # Microservices

-- **customers** --> Will manage bank customer information, on sign up it will register customers in Keycloak as a user to authenticate.
+- **customers** --> Will manage bank customer information, on customer sign-up it will register customers in Keycloak as a user to authenticate.
 - **accounts** --> Will handle bank accounts, balances, etc.
 - **transactions** --> Will record and manage transactions and communicate with accounts-service via events passed through Kafka.
 - **config-server** --> Will externalise the configuration of the microservices to one place.